jonmikeli/azureiotdevicesimulator/sources/IoT.Simulator2/IoT.Simulator2/docs/Help.md

 > [!NOTE]
 >
-> Emission frequency rates are set in seconds.
+> Emission intervals are set in seconds.

 #### modulessettings.json
 ```json